Force over Distance: The Prepared Mind

 Rush shoots the colonel a cool look.

-Pretty much everyone else, Eli included, turns around to smile at the guy in intense relief.
+Pretty much everyone else, Eli included, turns around to smile at the guy in overjoyed relief.
 Young leans against the back wall of the room, arms crossed, looking at the Photonic Chalkboard, his eyebrows raised.
-“What the hell is that thing?” he asks.
+“The hell is that thing?” he asks, sounding impressed.

 “Another invention of Eli’s,” Rush says breezily.